git-onepixel/vue-html-slider/README.md

     "vue": "^2.3.4"
 }
 ```
-As well , in order to apply it in your project easily .
-A vue demo project for this component .
-See [slider-demo](https://github.com/git-onepixel/slider-demo) for help .
+As well, in order to apply it in your project easily.
+A vue demo project for this component.
+See [slider-demo](https://github.com/git-onepixel/slider-demo) for help.

 ## License
-This project is licensed under the MIT License .
+This project is licensed under the MIT License.
-See the [LICENSE.md](https://github.com/git-onepixel/vue-html-slider/blob/master/LICENSE) file for details .
+See the [LICENSE.md](https://github.com/git-onepixel/vue-html-slider/blob/master/LICENSE) file for details.